Wesley Correira

-Wesley John Correira Jr. (born November 11, 1978), nicknamed Cabbage, is an American mixed martial artist who competes in the heavyweight and super heavyweight divisions.
-An iron chinned brawler, Correira began his career in 2000 and came to prominence with a number of knockout wins on the heavyweight scene in his native Hawaii before a two-year stint in the Ultimate Fighting Championship between 2002 and 2004.
-Following this, he became a journeyman heavyweight, fighting a number of notable opponents mostly in his native state.
+Wesley Correira (born November 11, 1978), is an American mixed martial artist who competed in the heavyweight and super heavyweight divisions.
+A professional from 2000 to 2016, he formerly competed for the Ultimate Fighting Championship.

 Early life

-Wesley Correira trained in Boxing, Judo (earning a Brown Belt), Karate and Wrestling during high school, and eventually made the jump to Mixed Martial Arts.
+Correira trained in boxing, judo (earning a brown belt), karate and wrestling during high school, and eventually made the jump to Mixed Martial Arts.
 He went on to train with Egan Inoue, B.J.
 Penn and Falaniko Vitale.
 He earned the nickname "Cabbage" as a child due to his resemblance to the Cabbage Patch Kids.

 Career

 Correira debuted on July 22, 2000, at the Rings USA: Rising Stars Block B regional qualifying tournament in Honolulu, Hawaii, losing to Eric Pele by submission due to an armbar in round two of their semi-final bout.
 After joining the SuperBrawl promotion, he would then lose to Travis Fulton by the same method three months later and Preston Hartzog by split decision a month after that.
 Having begun his career with three consecutive losses, he won his first fight with a disqualification victory over Marcelo Tigre at SuperBrawl 21 on May 24, 2001, before a string of three technical knockout wins brought his record into the winning margin.

-In late April 2002, Cabbage was invited to compete in the SuperBrawl 24: Return of the Heavyweights tournament held over two consecutive days in Honolulu.
+In late April 2002, Correira was invited to compete in the SuperBrawl 24: Return of the Heavyweights tournament held over two consecutive days in Honolulu.
 He TKO'd Kevin Jordan in the tournament's first round and caused Travis Wiuff to tap with knee strikes in the quarter-finals but was unable to fight in the semis due to an injury sustained.
-When a knockout of Kauai Kupihea the following month improved his record to 7-3 with six knockouts, he was signed by the Ultimate Fighting Championship and debuted against Tim Sylvia, the man who won the SuperBrawl tournament, at UFC 39 in Uncasville, Connecticut on September 27, 2002.
+When a knockout of Kauai Kupihea the following month improved his record to 7–3 with six knockouts, he was signed by the Ultimate Fighting Championship and debuted against Tim Sylvia, the man who won the SuperBrawl tournament, at UFC 39 in Uncasville, Connecticut on September 27, 2002.
 The bout was the "Fight of the Night" as Correira took everything Sylvia could dish out for the first round.
-Cabbage's corner threw in the towel nearly two minutes into the second round after he took too much abuse.
+Correira's corner threw in the towel nearly two minutes into the second round after he took too much abuse.
 As he took such a heavy beating without ever being knocked down, commentator Mike Goldberg exclaimed during the fight "this man is not human!".
 In fact, during the seven minutes the fight lasted, Correira absorbed the highest number of power strikes ever recorded in one fight in UFC history.